West End, Bahamas

 West End (also referred to as "Settlement Point") is the oldest town and westernmost settlement on the Bahamian island of Grand Bahama.
-It is the current capital of Grand Bahama, contrary to the popular belief that Freeport City is the capital of the island.
+It is agreed by most academics and lawmakers that West End is the current capital of Grand Bahama, contrary to the popular belief that Freeport is the capital of the island.
+Yet however, some lawmakers continue to insist that Freeport City is the legitimate capital of Grand Bahama.
 It is also the third largest settlement in The Bahamas.
 There is one airport in West End, West End Airport, which serves mostly private aircraft.
 Since the 1950s, the settlement of West End has fluctuated with the rise and fall of the adjacent resort developments.

 Early history

 The Bahamas were first inhabited by the Lucayan people in 500-800 AD.
 It is unknown if the Lucayan people inhabited West End specifically.
 However, after the arrival of Columbus and Spanish explorers, the Lucayan people became extinct by 1520.

 Records from West End show that the population in 1836 was only about 370 people, many of whom later abandoned the island for greater opportunities in Nassau.
 But in 1861 people flocked back to Grand Bahama because of an unexpected economic opportunity—the American Civil War.
 At the outbreak of the war, with the Confederate States of America under a strict Union embargo, smugglers operating out of West End were able to command hefty prices from the South for goods such as cotton, sugar, and weapons.
 As soon as the war ended, the economic boom ended as well, but it established strong ties between the Bahamas and the United States that still exist.

 A second smuggling boom came a few decades later when the 18th Amendment prohibited alcohol in the United States.
 West End achieved notoriety as a rum-running port during this prohibition.
 Warehouses, distilleries, bars, and supply stores sprang up all over West End.
 Eventually prohibition ended, the economy contracted and people started fishing again.

 Fishing and tourism remain the two major industries of the West End economy.